 When we told people we were taking 4 kids to wine country, we got laughed in the face.
 “Ha, good luck!” were the exact words, I believe.

 Let me tell you, I had my own apprehensions at first.
 But we did it.
 We packed up four kids between the ages of 1 and 4 and flew to the holy grail of wine, Napa Valley!
-And while it was a little hectic at first (but mostly because of a broken down car, not the kids), we survived to tell the tale.
+And while it was a little hectic at first, we survived to tell the tale.

 Do a self-guided winery tour